lorenzos/MooImageTip/README.md

 		Tip is the created element.

 	hide(me):
-		Fires when mouse the tip is completely faded out.
+		Fires when the tip is completely faded out.
 		Me is the MooImageTip object.

 	hiding(me, tip):